spraakbanken/sparv-pipeline/docs/developers-guide/sparv-decorators.md

 Every uninstaller needs to create a marker of the type `OutputMarker` at the end of a successful uninstallation.
 Simply call the `write()` method on the marker to create the required empty file.

 It is recommended that an uninstaller removes any related installer's marker, to enable re-installation.
+Use the `MarkerOptional` class to refer to the installer's marker without triggering an unnecessary installation.

 **Arguments:**